HollyESmith/Forecasting_Polestar_Success/README.md

 •	Account for activity post-close and pre-open

-    Such as eearly trading and trading on other exchanges that open before the NASDAQ to see what the global sentiment is.
+    Such as early trading and trading on other exchanges that open before the NASDAQ to see what the global sentiment is.

 •	Economic indicators